devcesarlopes/vollup-app-android/README.md

 2. Install ```Firebase``` and it's features to the project.
 3. back-end
 4. Testing
-5. Insert app in Google Play.
+5. Insert app in Google Play (It was not requested in the job description).

-## Front End.
+## 1. Front End.
 - During front creation, it's important to keep in mind that there are many different phones, with different sizes, so it's really important to make a responsible layout.
 Nothing worse than floating elements to spoil the user experience.
 - Make sure that everything the design has requested is in the layout.
 - Make sure everything is in place.